WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/4-navigating-racism.md

   </tbody>
 </table>

-Police oversight is the main topic of *New Mexico in Focus*, "Police Oversight Panels", as advocates and officials debate what a new model of civilian surveillance would look like in the wake of the Department of Justice's investigation of the Albuquerque Police Department.
+Police oversight is the main topic of *New Mexico in Focus*, "Police Oversight Panels," as advocates and officials debate what a new model of civilian surveillance would look like in the wake of the Department of Justice's investigation of the Albuquerque Police Department.

 **[*New Mexico in Focus*, "Policing in 2020 and Beyond Learn"](/catalog/cpb-aacip-bcc05640dd9) (KNME-TV, Albuquerque, NM, September 25, 2020)**